 In 1958, from January to April, the Darby made port calls at Trinidad and Rio de Janeiro as part of its deployment off Ascension Island, during which it was tasked with missile tracking missions.
 In February 1959, the ship was a part of the training operations taking place at the Naval Reserve off Baltimore.
 During these missions, which lasted until 1962, the Darby had the opportunity to make a port visit to Puerto Rico.
 On 19 March 1960, the ship crashed into a Swedish merchant vessel in the area of Chesapeake Bay.
 As a result of the collision, 13 servicemen were wounded, and two died.

 The last notable mission of the USS Darby that was made known to the public was related to the ship spending the month of January 1967 carrying armed forces and artillery to the American bases situated off Vietnam.

 Asbestos Risks on the USS Darby (DE-218)

-Hundreds of thousands of people who served in the United States Navy had to do their duty in mediums that were highly toxic without being aware of the dangers.
-It has become a well-known fact nowadays that U.S. veterans are highly at risk of developing several forms of cancer due to the fact that they spend a significant amount of time interacting with a toxic mineral called asbestos.
+Hundreds of thousands of people who served in the United States Navy had to do their duty in highly toxic mediums without being aware of the dangers.
+It has become a well-known fact nowadays that U.S. veterans are highly at risk of developing several forms of cancer because they spend a significant amount of time interacting with a toxic mineral called asbestos.

 The Navy was especially interested in the mineral since it displayed impressive chemical and physical properties, such as resistance to corrosiveness and fire, while at the same time being flexible and strong.
 Therefore, until asbestos usage was regulated in the 1970s, the ships and shipyards hosted the toxic substance in massive amounts.

 The areas constituting the greatest danger of exposure were those located below the deck for reason that when maintenance was performed and asbestos dust filled the air, the narrow spaces would not allow for the concentration of toxic particles to lower, meaning that the workers on site were doomed to breathe in the damaging fibers.

 Have You Been Exposed to Asbestos on the USS Darby (DE-218)?